zqwei/Ca-Imaging-Deconv-List/README.md

 * dff: dF/F fluorescent data.
 * CaTime: recording time series of the fluorescent data.

+## Citation of the precompiled data
+Wei, Ziqiang; Lin, Bei-Jung; Chen, Tsai-Wen; Daie, Kayvon; Svoboda, Karel; Druckmann, Shaul (2020): Precompiled data for "A comparison of neuronal population dynamics measured with calcium imaging and electrophysiology". figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.12786296.v1

 # Figures
-Codes were used to generated to figures in Wei et al., 2020.
+Codes were used to generated to figures 3, 4, S2, S3 (using ) in folder `figures` in Wei et al., 2020.
+* Figure 3
+* Figure 4A, Figure S3BEFG: `figures/s2c_performance`
+* Figure 4B, Figure S3A: ``
+* Figure S3CD: code is not included but can be sent upon request.

 # Spike to imaging models
 1. Linear model